Let the family know you care by sharing this tribute.

 Cleveland was preceded in death by his father, William Robinson, Sr., brother, Barry Robinson, mother, Sylvia Armstead Robinson, sisters, Gianna Gibbs, Diane Robinson, and Joy Gadsden.

-A virtual memorial service will be held in Mr. Robinson’s honor at a later date.
+A virtual memorial service will be held in Mr. Robinson’s honor at 10 AM on Saturday, May 30, 2020 via Zoom (meeting ID: 859 2684 4640).
 Messages of condolence may be left at www.GeorgiaCremation.com.
 The Robinson family is being assisted by Georgia Cremation, 1086 Hwy 54 West, Fayetteville.